Law & Order: SVU Star Kelli Giddish Gives Birth to Baby No. 2

 "Mazel Tov @KelliGiddish," he wrote.

-Fans had a feeling the baby was on the way after Giddish's co-star, Mariska Hargitary, posted a picture of the growing baby bump to Instagram last week.
+Fans had a feeling the baby was on the way after Giddish's co-star, Mariska Hargitay, posted a picture of the growing baby bump to Instagram last week.
 The Olivia Benson character even noted the child was #ComingThisFall.

 Giddish revealed her pregnancy in September while walking the red carpet for the show's season 20 premiere in New York, where she proudly debuted her baby bump.